 Instructions

-- Add the oil, and simmer on low heat for 5 minutes so that the spices gently infuse the oil with their flavour.
+- Add the oil, and simmer on low heat for 5 minutes so the spices gently infuse the oil with their flavour.

 - Set the oil aside to cool for 5 minutes.